 His gestation period was exactly that of a child, and the labor pains were screamed out with regularity in international headlines, often drowning out the noise made by the regular Broadway class of 2010-2011, which just wrapped its season with the Tony Awards ceremony two days before Spidey opened.

+You gotta hand it to the web-slinger.
+Circling and soaring and spinning around the cavernous Foxwoods, he really knows how to work a room.
+And to the star-centric, eclectic group of first-nighters, he was received as the Action Hero they'd been waiting for.
 It was as though its creators had finally heeded their own subtitle and turned off the dark to deliver a comic-strip stalwart in all his primary colors and glory.
 And the NYC-saving course of action he pursued was properly broad-stroked and easy to follow, contrary to the confusing and contorted storyline the critics last reported.

 Fittingly, the stars came out in packs and posses for The Event.
 After working the press line to distraction, cheered on by a block-long throng that lined four-deep the north side of the sidewalk on West 43rd, nobody seemed in any particular hurry to find their seats so they just hung out in the rotunda, making small talk and glamorous spectacles of themselves.